adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_HOOKS_README.md

 ### [REACTJS USESTATE HOOK FUNCTIONAL PARAM EXAMPLE](https://github.com/adarshkumarsingh83/reactjs/tree/master/APPLICATIONS/reactjs-hook-usestate-funtionparm)

 * NOTE
-	* useState hook setXxx() will not merge the previous state of object or array we have to do manually
+	* useState hook setXxx() will not merge the previous state of object or array we have to do manually using spread operators "...varName"

 * import the useState Hook
 ```